 Signing Your Stained Glass By Embossing

-I remember loving these DYMO labellers when I was a child, labelling everything in sight.
+I remember loving these DYMO labellers (paid link) when I was a child, labelling everything in sight.
 Now I find – courtesy of my online student Stephanie Spurlock – that there’s another, grown up, glassy use for them!

 All you need to do is feed a strip of copper foil through the labeller instead of the supplied tape and punch out your name.
 It will emboss the foil with your name on.